charlieschwabacher/gestalt/README.md

 A plural arrow also indicates that a field should be a Relay connection - Gestalt will create `PostsConnection` and `PostEdge` types, and update the type of the `posts` field to `PostsConnection`.
-In addition to the relay connection arguments, Gestalt adds an `order` argument to connection fields and creates a `PostsOrderEnum` type allowing the connection to be orderd by any indexed field.
+In addition to the relay connection arguments, if any scalar fields on the parent type are indexed, Gestalt will add an `order` argument to connection field and create a `PostsOrder` enum type allowing the connection to be sorted.

-Based on the edge directives in the example above, Gestalt will calculate how to store and query the relationship efficiently - in the example above, if we are using a Postgres adapter, Gestalt will add a foreign key `authored_by_user_id` to its `posts` table.
+Based on the edge directives in the example above, Gestalt will calculate how to store and query the relationship efficiently - if we are using a Postgres adapter, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.

 Arrows can be extended to represent more complex relationships: